chobo111/BlueArchive_Macro/readme.md

-⚠️ Antivirus Notice
+> [!WARNING]
+> **Technical Note on Antivirus:**
-This application utilizes keyboard hooks and WinAPI for mouse automation.
-Due to the nature of these functions, some antivirus software (including Windows Defender) may incorrectly flag this program as a Trojan or Keylogger.
-This is a false positive; please add the application to your antivirus exclusion list if necessary.
+> This app uses keyboard hooks and WinAPI mouse controls.
+Windows Defender or other antivirus tools may misdiagnose it as a Trojan or Keylogger.

-⚖️ Disclaimer
-Use of this macro may violate the Terms of Service of certain games.
-The developer assumes no responsibility for account bans, penalties, or any other disadvantages incurred through the use of this software.
-Use at your own risk.
+> [!IMPORTANT]
+> **Disclaimer:**
+> The developer is not responsible for any bans or disadvantages caused by violating game Terms of Service.
+Users are solely responsible for how they use this macro.